1875 Knickerbocker Base Ball Club Reunion Game

 On September 27, 1875, the Knickerbocker Base Ball Club held a reunion game between the 1855 and 1865 teams.
 The youngsters whitewashed the veterans by a score of 21-0.

-On July 31, 2014, Daniel Lucius “Doc” Adams (1814 – 1899) was selected as the 19th Century Overlooked Baseball Legend by the Society for American Baseball Research (SABR).
+Continue reading →On July 31, 2014, Daniel Lucius “Doc” Adams (1814 – 1899) was selected as the 19th Century Overlooked Baseball Legend by the Society for American Baseball Research (SABR).
 This recognition came in the bi-centennial of his birth.
-Each year SABR … Continue reading →
+Each year SABR honors a 19th century player, manager, executive or other baseball personality not yet inducted into the National Baseball Hall of Fame in Cooperstown, New York.
+Adams joined the New York Base Ball Club in 1840.
+By 1845, he became a member of the famed Knickerbocker Base Ball Club and was elected as its president two years later.
+In 1848, he … Continue reading →

 In their first friendly game of the 1853 season, the Knickerbockers played the Gotham.
 Doc Adams played with his Knickerbocker team making 2 outs and scoring 3.runs.

 Continue reading →With the 2019 National Baseball Hall of Fame Induction upon us, it causes us to reminisce and to look ahead as well.
-It’s a good time to re-visit Bill Francis’ great article about Doc on the Hall of Fame’s website. … Continue reading →
+It’s a good time to re-visit Bill Francis’ great article about Doc on the Hall of Fame’s website.
+The article was published the 1st time Doc appeared on the ballot for the class of 2016.
+Had the Hall not changed their committee rules, this could have been Doc’s year.
+As it is now, he will have to wait for the ballot for the class of 2021.
+Hopefully, the 2021 Induction will see Doc being acknowledged with enshrinement into … Continue reading →

-It’s that time of year again.
+Continue reading →It’s that time of year again.
 The boys of summer return to Old Bethpage Village Restoration and the 22nd Annual Doc Adams Old Time Base Ball Festival is right around he corner.
-The festival has provided many great memories in … Continue reading →
+The festival has provided many great memories in recent years.
+08/03/19 – Saturday 11:00am Watch as teams from the 1864 league, from across the country play base ball (as it was spelled then) following the rules and customs of the 19th century in vintage uniforms.
+Food, beverages & more.
+08/04/19 – Sunday 11:00am Watch as teams from the 1864 league, from across the country play base ball (as … Continue reading →